Changan F70: Changan Hunter

 The Changan Hunter is an extended-range pickup was launched in the Chinese market in December 2023.
 Despite being previously sold abroad, the Hunter's Chinese domestic market introduction was a restyled facelift model with an extended-range powertrain.
-The extended-range powertrain includes a 2.0 liter Turbo JL486ZQ6 engine as an extended-range generator, developing a maximum power output of 140 kW.
+The extended-range powertrain includes a 2.0-liter turbocharged JL486ZQ6 engine as an range-extending generator, developing a maximum power output of 188 hp.
 The rear-wheel drive variant uses a 130 kW rear-mounted motor, and the four-wheel drive variant uses a dual-motor setup of 70 kW in the front and 130 kW in the rear.
-The Changan Hunter extended-range pickup has a pure electric CLTC range of 180 km and a combined CLTC range of 1,031 km.
+Power is supplied by a 33.18 kWh battery, of which 22.7 kWh is usable.
+The Changan Hunter extended-range pickup has a pure electric CLTC range of 180 km and a combined CLTC range of 1031 km.
 A 3.3 kW external power supply function is also available and integrates dual 220V sockets.